Links

 Workflow Action Inputs

-When you create the variables on the workflow, they become Context Variables and can be used directly in action inputs.
+We now have variables created within our workflow, they become Context Variables and can be used directly in action inputs.

-In our example below, we are creating a user in M365 using three variables:
+In our example below, we are creating a user in Microsoft 365 using three variables:

 First Name